andywilsonuk/StringTokenFormatter/README.md

-# StringTokenFormatter v8.0
+# StringTokenFormatter v9.0

-This library provides token replacement for interpolated strings not known at compile time such as those retrieved from data stores (file system, database, API, config files etc) and offers support for a variety of token to value mappers.
+Provides token replacement for interpolated (templated) strings not known at compile time such as those retrieved from data stores (file system, database, API, config files etc) using a variety of token to value mappers.

+It isn’t a replacement for string interpolation where the 'interpolation expression' is known at compile time and instead builds upon the idea of `string.Format` where a templated string is passed along with a series of replacement values.
+This library offers additional features beyond what either of the out-of-the-box implementations provide.

+Supported platforms: .NET 5 and later, .NET Standard 2.0

 Available on nuget.org at https://www.nuget.org/packages/StringTokenFormatter.